-One challenge of dating over 60 is that the whole concept of romantic relationships has a different meaning for this stage of life.
-When the traditional roles have gone away, omen over 60 are looking for different things in a man than we might have wanted when we were in our 20s, 30s, or 40s.
+One challenge of dating over 60 is that the whole concept of romantic relationships has a different meaning at this stage of life.
+When the traditional roles have gone away, women over 60 are looking for different things in a man than we might have wanted when we were in our 20s, 30s, or 40s.

 We are no longer looking for a relationship with the goal of having children and building a “home” together.
 Dating over 60 is often more about having fun and finding a partnership of equals.
 This can be positive or negative depending on what you want from a relationship.

 Some women enjoy the fun of meeting new people and going on casual dates, while others might find casual dating to be lonely or disappointing.

 Some women might distrust the motives of men who have been divorced multiple times, or who seem needy or inattentive.
-There are definitely many good men out there, and hopefully women over 60 can get what they need out of their dating relationships.
+There are definitely many good men out there, and hopefully, women over 60 can get what they need out of their dating relationships.
 The foundation is trust, healthy relationship boundaries and habits, and mutual respect.

 Other women have met good men at church or in community organizations, or just while out walking in the park.
 Another option is to simply go to the places you love and do the things you love to do.
 Any man who shares your interests is likely to be frequenting the same places.

 If you are willing to invest some time and money in personal sessions with a dating coach, you might find better matches faster.
 At the same time, you can learn a lot about yourself, your preferences, and your life goals along the way.

 Often the conversation about dating over 60 focuses on the idea that women are at an inherent disadvantage with too many eligible women our age chasing too few good men.
-While this is true, men our age are often struggling with the same types of worries, doubts and negative feelings that women might have.
+While this is true, men our age are often struggling with the same types of worries, doubts, and negative feelings that women might have.

-Before your first date, try to understand the psychology of an older man – he is also probably feeling a bit nervous, hesitant and afraid of rejection.
+Before your first date, try to understand the psychology of an older man – he is also probably feeling a bit nervous, hesitant, and afraid of rejection.
 So start a conversation, flirt a little, laugh a lot, and be feminine and fun.

 Enjoy each other’s company and try to find something to admire about every man you meet.
 Even if it’s not a “love connection,” take the attitude that there are plenty of fish in the sea.
 Here’s my interview with David.

 Love can be part of your life at any age.
-Hopefully we all can be brave, confident and open to possibilities, and willing to take a chance on letting love into our hearts once more.
+Hopefully, we all can be brave, confident, and open to possibilities, and willing to take a chance on letting love into our hearts once more.